-Logger buffer sizes are just like a storage for your processes, in simple words if you have a large storage to store your frequently used Applications then your reaccessing time (for the same application) will be shorter.
+Logger buffer sizes are just like storage for your processes, in simple words if you have large storage to store your frequently used Applications then your reaccessing time (for the same application) will be shorter.

 Note: Do not go for the maximum size it may cause some issues while using your phone.
 Increase one or two steps up from the default value.

 In Drawing section, you will have the following Options

 What are these things?
 These are basically the timings for each and every animation going on your phones i.e. While browsing your phone you may have noticed some animations which makes your phone to look fancy, these animations are controlled by these settings and guess what by playing with settings you can reduce the animation timing.